stolostron/rhacm-docs/_pages/ascii_acm_template.md

 == Prerequisites

-You must have the following prerequisites: (or a line similar between the list and header)
+You must have the following prerequisites: (or a line similar between the list and header) Only use bullets if you have more than one prereq to list.

 * A deployed hub cluster that is running on a supported {ocp-short} version with...
 * An {ocp-short} cluster that is managed by the hub cluster